How AOL helps protect your account

 - Don't click a link or open an email attachment in a suspicious looking email, even if it comes from a relative or friend (most likely their email has been hacked!).
 And definitely don't open attachments or click links from senders you don't know.

 - Always keep your operating system and anti-virus software up to date, as these steps will help protect your computer from the latest threats.

 - Don’t install unfamiliar programs as these programs may contain viruses or spyware.

 What do I do if I suspect unauthorized access to my AOL account?

-If you believe your AOL or AIM Username has been used without your permission, there are several steps you can take to prevent unauthorized access and fix the situation.
+If you believe your AOL Username has been used without your permission, there are several steps you can take to prevent unauthorized access and fix the situation.

 Review Your Billing Details

 - If you think someone else has used your account, immediately verify if any of your billing plans have been changed without your consent.
 Also, run a virus scan to rid the computer of any viruses that may have downloaded.